-Patients should be started with 100 mcg (1 spray in each nostril once daily).
-Patients not adequately responding to 100 mcg may use 200 mcg (2 sprays in each nostril).
-Once adequate control is achieved, the dosage should be decreased to 100 mcg (1 spray in each nostril) daily.
+The recommended starting dosage in adolescents and children, aged 4 years and older is 1 spray in each nostril once daily (total daily dose, 100 mcg).
+Patients not adequately responding to 1 spray in each nostril may use 2 sprays in each nostril once daily (total daily dose, 200 mcg).
+Once adequate control is achieved, the dosage should be decreased to 1 spray in each nostril once daily.

 More about Flonase (fluticasone nasal)

 - Side effects

 - During pregnancy

 - Reviews (158)